 When you deactivate the plugin, the page should have reloaded and scrolled back to the top.
 Scroll back down to the plugin you deactivated in step 1, and click on the “Delete” link that now appears below the plugin name.
 This will completely remove the plugin from your website.

 There you have it!
 WordPress plugins are great apps that can add a lot of great functionality to your website.
 When looking for a plugin to install, make sure to check the plugin compatibility with your version of WordPress, check the number of active installs, read the user reviews and spend some time reading the developer documentation.
-If you follow these simple instructions and pay attention to the details associated with every plugin, you should be able to safely enhance the functionality of your website without risking breaking your site.
+Follow these simple instructions and pay attention to the details associated with every plugin, and you should be able to safely enhance the functionality of your website without risking breaking your site.
+If you’re still not sure about how to install or remove plugins, or worried you might break your website, contact us for a professional WordPress maintenance service to keep your website running smoothly and securely.